TomasBedrnik/libzip-android/README.rst

 Build files added:  *Android.mk*, *Application.mk*, and (for convenience and/or example usage) *build.sh*

-The 'master' branch of this repository contains version **1.2.0** of libzip.
+The 'master' branch of this repository contains version **1.5.1** of libzip.
+Windows specific and crypto parts of library removed. **This version is not tested on Android yet.**

 libzip has been written by Dieter Baron and Thomas Klausner (https://nih.at/libzip)